 13. Does the program offer special consideration for MDs?

-The Graduate Program does offer special consideration for licensed MDs.
-Please contact the Graduate Program Office for more information.
+The PhD program does offer special consideration for licensed MDs.
+Please contact the PhD Program Office for more information.

 14. Does Cedars-Sinai offer medical benefits to students?

-16. How many students does the program accept every year?
+16. How many students does the program accept each year?

-The Graduate Program maintains 8 openings each academic year.
-We only accept the most qualified candidates and the actual acceptances may be less than 8.
+The PhD program maintains eight openings each academic year.
+We accept only the most qualified candidates, and the actual acceptances may be less than eight.

 17. How long is the PhD program?
 How soon will I be able to graduate?

-The Graduate Program can be completed in five years.
+The PhD degree can be completed in five years.
 The average time to degree is 4.9 years.